 The trouble with that is multifaceted.
 One, everyone has access to the same content.
 Two, the content is usually written in a very generalized way that is neither interesting nor helpful to the reader.
 Three, because it’s not unique content, it’s very hard to rank.

-So at the end of the day, if you are going to spend enough time to research and re-write these things so they are unique, interesting, and helpful, you might as well not use them and just write 100% original content.
+At the end of the day, if you are going to spend enough time to research and re-write these things so they are unique, interesting, and helpful, you might as well not use PLR and just write 100% original content.

 The other way to copy content is curation.
 By curating, you are taking other author’s work (that allow you to do so), and providing a link back to the original source.
 In essence, you become an “authority” on a topic by collecting legitimate information on that topic.